THE CONCLUDING CHAPTER OF CRAWFORD

 "Carl Johnes was as new to his job at Columbia Pictures as he was to the sophisticated world of New York.
 Joan Crawford was the towering star who dominated the screen with her explosive blend of beauty and talent for nearly forty years, the rare friendship that would bring Johnes into Joan Crawford's very personal life.
 Thus begins a rare memoir that illuminates the real Crawford."

 This is my most highly-rated biography of Joan Crawford.
-This is because I have personally validated much of its information via my interviews with many of the people mentioned within the book's pages.
-It is written by a first-hand source and exhibits a neutral point of view on Crawford.
-The only drawback is that it only pertains to the last five years of Joan's life - particularly the years of 1974 through 1975 when Johnes' friendship with Joan was at its height.
+This is because I have personally validated much of its information through my interviews with many of the people mentioned within the book's pages.
+It is written by a first-hand source, and exhibits a neutral point of view on Crawford.
+The only drawback is that it only pertains to the last five years of Joan's life - particularly the years of 1974 through 1975, when Johnes' friendship with Joan was at its height.
+It is a must-read for Crawford fans.

 Click here to read the book in its entirety.